-We provide named executive officers with perquisites and other personal benefits that we believe are reasonable and consistent with our overall compensation program to better enable the Company to attract and retain superior employees for key positions.
+We provide named executive officers with perquisites and other personal benefits that we believe are reasonable and consistent with our overall compensation program to better enable the Company to attract and retain superior employees for key positions and are in alignment with our peer group.
 The Compensation Committee periodically reviews the level of perquisites and other personal benefits provided to NETSOL's executive officers.